The National Gallery is one of my favourite places in Ottawa.

 Tickets and Tours

-If it's just a few hours with the permanent collection that you crave, your best bet is to visit on a Thursday evening when the Gallery (and most other Ottawa museums) are gloriously free!
+If it's just a few hours with the permanent collection that you crave, your best bet is to visit on a Thursday evening from 5:00PM to 8:00PM when the Gallery (and most other Ottawa museums) are gloriously free!
 (The Gallery also offers free admission on Canada Day, International Museum Day, Doors Open Ottawa, Remembrance Day, and other special occasions) But if you are planning on a longer visit or looking forward to seeing a special exhibit, you'll have to buy tickets.
-General admission costs $12 for the permanent collection or $16 for a combined ticket that includes exhibits.
+General admission costs $16.

 If purchasing a membership is something you're considering, keep an eye out for Groupon offers.
 We obtained our membership last year for about half the regular price through Groupon.